Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 • ESPN+: Get the standlone service for just $10.99/mo.

-One of the best deals that you can take advantage of as a cord cutter is subscribing to ESPN+, a direct-to-consumer streaming service.
-For $10.99/mo ($109.99/yr), you can watch a tremendous variety of sports events.
+One of the best deals you can take advantage of as a cord cutter is subscribing to ESPN+, a direct-to-consumer streaming service.
+You can watch many sports events for $10.99/mo ($109.99/yr).

 No, you will not receive most live games shown on ESPN-related channels, but you will get numerous NFL, MLB, NBA, NHL, MLS, NCAA, La Liga, Bundesliga, and other sports events of domestic and worldwide interest.